dexbarrett/LibrosJB/readme.md

 ![Update book information](http://i.imgur.com/IufpoKm.gif)

 This other example shows validation.
-This comments field is optional but if is filled it should have at least 10 characters.
+This comments field is optional but if it's filled it should have at least 10 characters.

 ![Validations](http://i.imgur.com/eJKt4Nl.gif)